methodgames/methodgames.github.io/roleplay.md

 - <strong> <sup>†</sup>Patrol Helicopter: <a href="#PVP-Monuments"><sup> [^]</sup></a>
     - **Information:**
         - The Patrol Helicopter event is a global even that occurs every 2-4 hours.
-        - To avoid being targeted by the Patrol Helicopter, players must be wearing two or less items of clothing (including backpack slot) and have no ranged weapons in their hotbar.
+        - To avoid being targeted by the Patrol Helicopter, players must be wearing two or less items of clothing (including backpack slot) and have no ranged weapons in their hot bar.
         - After the Patrol Helicopter has been destroyed, a debris field indicator will appear on the map.
 Please note that this indicator solely marks the crash site location.
-Its disappearance from the map does not signify the end of temporary PvP, nor is it associated with the crates being looted.
+Its disappearance from the map does not signify the end of temporary PVP, nor is it associated with the crates being looted.
         - The four crates, unless dropped in the water, will be on fire and unlootable.
-After a few minutes, each crate will become lootable, with slight differences in the times each one is acessible.
+After a few minutes, each crate will become lootable, with slight differences in the times each one is accessible.
     - **Gameplay:**
         - Automated server announcements will indicate the start and end of temporary PVP.
         - The temporary PVP zone begins when the destroyed Patrol Helicopter hits the ground.